PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 # JIRA Release Notes Generator (using Epics)
-Latest Version: V 0.7.1 - added center formatting to rfc_name column data
+Latest Version: V 0.7.1 - added center formatting to rfc_name column data and colours for Scope
 ## Synopsis
 JIRA Release Notes Generator is a webapp for viewing release versions on JIRA for a given project.